 The AMRA Survey plays an important role in the Australian dairy industry by gathering and compiling information on the chemical residue status of Australian milk.
 In doing so it assesses the effectiveness of the control measures that are in place to ensure food safety outcomes, with respect to chemicals used in the Australian dairy industry.
-The Survey also provides assurances to importing countries that Australian dairy products are produced under a system that meets their requirements and supports the export requirements of Department of Agriculture under the Export Control (Milk and Milk Products) Orders 2005.
+The Survey also provides assurances to importing countries that Australian dairy products are produced under a system that meets their requirements and supports the export requirements of the Department of Agriculture and Water Resources under the Export Control (Milk and Milk Products) Orders 2005.

+This survey was funded by the dairy industry through the industry owned service body, Dairy Australia.
+Dairy Food Safety Victoria coordinated the survey.
 DFSV is the independent Victorian statutory authority responsible for ensuring that standards which safeguard public health are maintained in the Victorian dairy industry.
-Department of Agriculture is the competent authority responsible for the Australian Government's export certifications.
-The AMRA Survey is funded by the industry service body, Dairy Australia.
+The Department of Agriculture and Water Resources is the competent authority responsible for the Australian Government's export certifications.